mharis-ai/ml-ai-learning-journey/phase01-python-git-foundations/course01-python-for-everybody-py4e/README.md

 This course is part of **Phase01 – Python and Git Foundations**:

 > 🔸 **Course 01 – Python for Everybody – (PY4E)**
 As part of my structured 10-phase ML/AI Engineering roadmap, this course focuses on developing strong programming fundamentals in Python.
-Upon completion, I will proceed to an Object-Oriented Programming tutorial to continue Phase 01.
+Upon completion, I will proceed to an **Object Oriented Programming in Python** course to continue Phase 01.